SC DUI FAQ:

-A: During a DUI stop in South Carolina, if you refuse to submit to a breathalyzer test or if you had a BAC of 0.15% or greater, the officer will likely take your license and revoke your privilege to drive in South Carolina.
-If the suspension was caused by a refusal, the implied consent law provides a six month suspension.
-If the suspension is because of a 0.15% or greater blood alcohol concentration, the suspension will last one month.
+A: If you refuse to submit to breath testing or if you have a reported BAC of 0.15% or greater, the arresting officer is supposed to take your license and revoke your driving privileges in South Carolina.
+If the suspension results from a refusal, the implied consent law provides a six (6) month suspension.
+If the suspension is because of a 0.15% or greater blood alcohol concentration, the suspension will last one (1) month.
 The best way to immediately challenge these suspensions is to request an administrative hearing at the South Carolina Department of Motor Vehicles (the DMV).
-The DMV may be slow about granting this hearing.
-However, after hearing, they may grant you a temporary alcohol license.
+While waiting for this hearing, you may be eligible for a temporary alcohol license (TAL).

 A: Under South Carolina law, driving is a privilege, not a right.
 The South Carolina DMV can suspend a SC driver’s license regardless of the result of the DUI trial.
-In DUI cases, the criminal side, the DUI trial involving the Court and the Solicitor’s (prosecutor’s office), and the civil side, involving the DMV.
-On the criminal side, where constitutional rights to a fair trial, jury, and representation are involved, you have the right to have your guilt or innocence adjudged in Court.
-However, on the administrative side, the DMV and the Implied Consent law determine your privilege to drive.
+On the criminal side, you have Constitutional rights to a jury trial, and your guilt or innocence will be adjudged in Court.
+On the administrative or civil side, the DMV and the Implied Consent law determine your privilege to drive.
 The Implied Consent law provides that if you drive on the roads of the State of South Carolina, you have already given your implied consent to a breath or other form of BAC testing.
-Although individuals have the right to refuse these tests, the State punishes the refusal by a set suspension of the individual’s driving privilege.
-The determination of this privilege generally rests with the DMV, not the Court.
+Although individuals have the right to refuse these tests, the State can punish the refusal by a set suspension of the individual’s driving privilege.
+The final determination of this privilege generally rests with the DMV, not the Courts.

 A: The DMV administrative hearing involved in SC DUI cases is a proceeding where a DMV hearing officer will hear evidence and make a determination whether under the Implied Consent law (and other applicable law) the arresting officer followed the law and whether the individual’s driving privilege should be suspended.
 There is no jury and no judge.
 There is no adjudication of guilt or innocence as to the DUI, only whether procedure was adequately followed.
 On the other hand, in a criminal trial, the subject is guilt or innocence on the criminal offense, the DUI.
 The State’s prosecutor has the burden of proving to a jury beyond a reasonable doubt that you operated a motor vehicle while your ability to drive was materially and appreciable impaired by drugs or alcohol.